OMS III

 LCOM 5100 Internal Medicine I 10 Credit Hour(s)

-Internal Medicine I is a core, four-week, hospital based, third year rotation.
-The third-year osteopathic medical student is progressed from the second year of pre-clinical study to practical applications in the hospital setting.
+Internal Medicine I is a core, four-week, third-year rotation, that is hospital-based.
+The third-year osteopathic medical student has progressed from the second year of pre-clinical study to practical applications in the hospital setting.
 The pathophysiology of adult diseases, which may include cardiovascular, cerebrovascular, pulmonary, renal, gastrointestinal, neurologic, and endocrine disorders are among the patient population seen.
 As a member of the internal medicine team, under the supervision of a general internist, the osteopathic medical student participates in the admission, in-hospital care and discharge of the patients served.

 Offered: Resident